vectara/vectara-docs/www/docs/api-jumpstart.md

 title: API Jumpstart
 sidebar_label: API Jumpstart
 ---
+import {Config} from '@site/docs/definitions.md';

+Using the API enables you to integrate the <Config v="names.product"/> search capabilities into your applications.
+While the console UI offers a user-friendly interface for initial testing and manual operations, the <Config v="names.product"/> API is where the magic happens.

-Let’s get you started with the <Config v="names.product"/> API so that you can perform some more advanced operations with your data.
-To issue the types of API calls in these examples, you must have the following information available:
+As an application developer or data engineer, the API enables you to seamlessly integrate semantic search into your applications.
+Let’s get you started with the <Config v="names.product"/> API so that you can perform queries on some data.

+## What you will learn

+We'll show you several example queries with some values in the parameters, and then display example responses:
+* Search for answers in an index
+* Upload a file to the index
+* Update the metadata of an uploaded file
+* Issue a query and return a specific number of results
+* Issue a query with metadata filters
+* Create a new index and ingest a document
+* List all indices and delete a specific index
+* Update a document, reindex the document, and query the index

+To issue the types of API calls in these examples, you typically need the following information that you can get from the console UI:

 * Customer ID
 * Index ID